Quality of Life

 Awaiting beyond our highways are thousands of acres of hunting and fishing areas with an ideal habitat for a variety of game just waiting for energetic enthusiasts.
 City lakes and the Neosho River offer local fishing and recreation in many of our communities.

 John Redmond Reservoir is located on the Neosho River, three miles north and one mile west of Burlington.
-Hunting, fishing, camping, hiking, picnicking and sightseeing are just a few of activities to be experienced.
+Hunting, fishing, camping, hiking, picnicking and sightseeing are just a few of the activities to be experienced.
 Located at the north end of John Redmond Reservoir is the Flint Hills National Wildlife Refuge.
-This 18,500 acre refuge provides a diverse habitat that is a haven for an assortment of mammals, birds, reptiles, amphibians and insects.
+This 18,500-acre refuge provides a diverse habitat that is a haven for an assortment of mammals, birds, reptiles, amphibians and insects.

 The Wolf Creek Environmental Education Area is an official outdoor wildlife learning site and offers an opportunity to learn about the nature of eastern Kansas.
 The area was created to help visitors, especially children, learn about the environment.
-Three self guided trails provide a first hand view of wildlife, water, forests and grasslands.
+Three self-guided trails provide a first-hand view of wildlife, water, forests and grasslands.

 - Life Care Center of Burlington is a "skilled nursing facility with a homelike atmosphere."